tushushu/tushushu/README.md

 ### Hi there 👋
 I'm a data scientist.

-- 🔭 I’m currently working on [ulist](https://github.com/tushushu/ulist), which is an Ultra fast list/array for Python.
+- 🔭 I’m currently working on [mmr3](https://github.com/tushushu/murmurust), which is a Python binding of MurmurHash3 Rust implementation.
 - 🌱 I’m currently learning Rust.
 - 👯 I’m a contributor of [pandas](https://github.com/pandas-dev/pandas)
 - 📫 How to reach me: [twitter](https://twitter.com/tushushu1)